 As we progress in this lifetime, we become aware of more and more things.
-Depending on the challenges, paths, decisions and people we know, we can grow in many aspects and realize many things.
+Depending on the challenges, paths, decisions, and people we know, we can grow in many aspects and realize many things.
 For this reason, I want to share this entry with you.
-One thing I never liked, not even when I was yourger, was the monotony and having to do the same thing every day.
-Like virtually everyone, I’ve also had “9 to 5 jobs” (8 hours every day, 5 days a week, always the same) and even, two at a time.
+One thing I never liked, not even when I was younger, was the monotony and having to do the same thing every day.
+Like virtually everyone, I’ve also had “9 to 5 jobs” (8 hours every day, five days a week, always the same) and even, two at a time.
 I know what monotony is, so I always looked for innovative ideas and new things to do.
-This was great during the job, but the monotony was still there.
+This was great during the job, but the boredom was still there.

 Well, I don’t think that Apple and Android are happy with me.
-It is a topic that personally seems alarming to me … and I have been watching it for years with people from all over the world, as well as people around me (family, friends, neighbors, etc).
-In fact, I did not plan to talk so much about the subject, so for this week I’m going to leave it here.
+It is a topic that personally seems alarming to me… and I have been watching it for years with people from all over the world, as well as people around me (family, friends, neighbors, etc.).
+In fact, I did not plan to talk so much about the subject, so for this week, I’m going to leave it here.
 Next week I’ll share some more things and try, through this blog, to break a little with the monotony we suffer daily.
 We cannot leave work, or daily chores (although there are ways to improve the monotony in them), but we can make some changes that will reduce those moments of “unnecessary monotony.”
-I am sure we will cover everything I wanted to comment on this topic in the following blog.
+I am sure we will cover everything I wanted to comment on this topic on the following blog.
 See you in a week!

 Much Love & Light.